Student Conduct

 All conduct records are confidential and may not be disclosed in whole or in part except as provided under law, including but not limited to, the Family Education Rights and Privacy Act (FERPA), the USA Patriot Act and lawful court orders.

-As provided under FERPA, information concerning Code violations for alcohol and/or drugs may be shared with parents.
+As provided under FERPA, information concerning Code violations for alcohol and/or drugs may be shared with parents/legal guardians.
 In addition, Code violations may also be shared with some academic departments upon request and as necessary to fulfill their professional obligations.
 A procedure exists between Student Affairs and Athletics that provides for the full exchange of information concerning Code violations by student athletes with the pertinent athletic personnel and athletic director.

 10.2 Retention and Destruction